latest nhpb_banner 1__compressed2

 Financial assistance programs in Michigan.

-The goal is to provide emergency financial aid to help pay bills in a crisis as well as long term support.
+The goal is to provide emergency financial resources to help pay bills in a crisis as well as long term support.
 Charities may therefore give out free clothes or groceries, a free car for transportation or bus passes for work or help with housing needs.
 There are also government grants in MI to help pay for daycare costs, car loan payment or transportation services as well as longer term cash aid for paying bills.

 Get grant money for bills, free stuff or food, housing programs and more in MI